 “This is very interesting.
 We do not know the reason.
 It could be anything from social behaviour to underlying physiological differences,” Dr. Kolthur said.

-While the study attributes the Mumbai slums success to “chase the virus” model, in a congested area where 57% people share 1 room homes and the majority of them use public shared toilets, compared to better living conditions such as in New York, it is difficult to explain why the deaths in the Mumbai slums have not increased after the reversal of lockdown (as of December 2020).
+While the study attributes the Mumbai slums’ success to “chase the virus” model, in an area where 57% of the people share 1 room homes and the majority of whom use public shared toilets when compared to better living conditions such as in New York, it is difficult to explain why the deaths in the Mumbai slums have not increased after the reversal of lockdown (as of December 2020).

 In another Mumbai slums study : Seroprevalence of SARS-CoV-2 in slums versus non-slums in Mumbai, India, the data showed that 54·1% of samples in slums and 16·1% of those in non-slums tested positive in July —a significant difference (p<0·001).